IyngkarranKumar/test_time_emergent_scaling/README.md

-# Emergent scaling in language models at test-time
+# Emergent abilities in language models at test-time

 Project repository for investigating emergent test-time scaling in language reasoning models.

 ## Overview

 Code to investigate emergent scaling behaviour at test-time with language reasoning models (LRM).
-We aim to establish if there are sharp, non-linear increases in LRM performance as test-time compute budget is scaled, in an anologous study to the train-time scaling case ([Wei et al. 2022](https://arxiv.org/pdf/2206.07682)).
+We investigate if there are sharp, non-linear increases in LRM performance as test-time compute budget is scaled, in an analogous study to the train-time scaling case ([Wei et al. 2022](https://arxiv.org/pdf/2206.07682)).
 Discrete metrics (accuracy) and continuous metrics are tracked to see if abrupt scaling of discrete metrics can be explained by smoother scaling of the continous metrics.

 #### Research Questions